$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Extending the simplified twin Pati-Salam theory of flavour

-In the extended version of the simplified twin Pati-Salam model, tree-level $g'$ and $Z'$ exchange, along with 1-loop $U_{1}$ exchange, contribute to $B_{s}-\bar{B}_{s}$ meson mixing.
-After the heavy degrees of freedom are integrated out, the effective Lagrangian in Eq.~\eqref{eq:L_eff_RK_RD} receives the following contributions from tree-level exchange,

-where we have neglected small corrections of order $g_{3,1}^{2}/g_{4}^{2}$ and also those proportional to 2-3 mixing in the down sector, which is suppressed due to the down-aligned flavour structure achieved in Section~\ref{subsec:Effective_Yukawa_3VL}.
-The $U_{1}$ 1-loop induced amplitude reads \cite{DiLuzio:2018zxy,Cornella:2021sby,Fuentes-Martin:2020hvc}
+In the twin PS model as presented in Section~\ref{sec:Twin-Pati-Salam-Theory_3VL}, tree-level contributions to $B_{s}-\bar{B}_{s}$ mixing via 2-3 quark mixing are suppressed due to the down-aligned flavour structure achieved in Section~\ref{subsec:Effective_Yukawa_3VL}.
+A further 1-loop contribution mediated by $U_{1}$ has been studied in the literature \cite{DiLuzio:2018zxy,Cornella:2021sby,Fuentes-Martin:2020hvc} for other 4321 models, and vector-like charged leptons are known to play a crucial role.
+In \cite{DiLuzio:2018zxy} a framework with three VL charged leptons was considered, however the loop function was generalised from the SM $W$ box, so the bounds where expected to be slightly overestimated.
+Instead, in \cite{Fuentes-Martin:2020hvc} the proper loop function was derived, but a framework with only one VL charged lepton was considered.
+For this work, we have generalised the loop function of \cite{Fuentes-Martin:2020hvc} to the case of three VL leptons.
+The 1-loop contribution mediated by $U_{1}$ reads,

-where $\alpha,\beta=\mu,\tau,E_{4},E_{5}$ run for all charged leptons, including the vector-like partners (except for electrons and the sixth charged lepton which do not couple to the second or third generation), and $x_{\alpha}=(m_{\alpha}/M_{U})^{2}$.
+where $\alpha,\beta=\mu,\tau,E_{4},E_{5}$ run for all charged leptons, including the vector-like partners (except for electrons and the sixth charged lepton which do not couple to the second or third generation), and $x_{\alpha}=(m_{\alpha}/M_{U_{1}})^{2}$.
 The contribution corresponds to the box diagrams in Fig.~\ref{fig:Box_BsMixing}.
-We have generalised the loop function in \cite{Fuentes-Martin:2020hvc} to the case of more than one VL families,
+The proper loop function for our framework is given in Appendix~\ref{subsec:Loop_functions_BsMixing}.